Andrew Rogers on the short and chequered history of the Nine Elms Cold Store.

 In the mid 1850s the Post Office commissioned a feasibility study to investigate the possibility of a pneumatic tube system to convey packages between two offices.
 The study concluded that, while possible, it would have high capital and running costs – so the Post Office dropped the idea.
 However, on 30 June 1859 Thomas Webster […]

-The following is based on an articles by Peggy Sheath published in The Vauxhall Society’s Newsletter during 1980.
+The following is based on an article by Peggy Sheath published in The Vauxhall Society’s Newsletter during 1980.
 There were three windmills in the vicinity of Lambeth Walk.
 They were much used by the market gardens which helped to swell the food supplies for the ever-growing population north of the Thames in the 18th and […]

 Practical use of gas was first demonstrated by William Murdock in 1792.
 He developed production techniques, which made commercial use practicable by 1802.
 In 1814 coal gas was first used for street lighting in Westminster to help prevent crime.
 The first gas street lamps used a simple (non-aerated) jet, which gave a poor light and […]